Kong/azure-marketplace/KongMesh/KongMesh.md

-# Kuma Service Mesh
+# Kong Mesh

-The Kuma Service Mesh deployment is based on a Terraform template available at https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/examples/kubernetes/basic-cluster.
+The Kong Mesh deployment is based on a Terraform template available at https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/examples/kubernetes/basic-cluster.
 This template based offer is meant for pre-production and production environments where customers want to leverage Kuma Service Mesh capabilities, running on an AKS Cluster.

 For more information about the template, please refer to: https://www.terraform.io/docs/providers/azurerm/r/kubernetes_cluster.html